stuartpittaway/diyBMSv4/README.md

 The module is physically larger than previous modules, this aids heat dispersal but also features a "snap off" external temperature daughter board for use in cell temperature monitoring.

+You will also need to order [these parts](./ModuleV440/HandAssemblyParts.md)

 # CODE/SOFTWARE